Ellezique/Full-Stack-App-PART-A/README.md

 1.    **Create app in central repository on GitHub.** Both developers will have access to push and pull- Developers must do all their work on a different branch to master and must NEVER commit to the master branch directly.
 2.    **Each developer clones the main GitHub repository to their local.** Developers are working in VS Code.
 3. In local, developers create and checkout their own branch:  `$git checkout -b Developername`.
-4. They can then switch between branches using `$ git checkout master` or `$ git checkout Developername`.
-But they should only code on their Developername branch.

 B. DEVELOPMENT

-5. Developers should do all their work on their own branch and NEVER commit to the central repositry (GitHub) master branch directly.
+4. Developers should do all their work on their own branch and NEVER commit to the central repositry (GitHub) master branch directly.
 Developers should work only on their `Developername` branch. `$ git branch` to see what branch you are on.
 If you are not on your branch `$ git checkout Developername`
-7.  **Code in your Developername branch** and then stage changes in local `$ git add .` and commit changes with `$ git commit -m "meaningful commit description"`.
+5.  **Code in your Developername branch** and then stage changes in local `$ git add .` and commit changes with `$ git commit -m "meaningful commit description"`.
-8. When the central repository (GitHub) has changed, developers can **pull the GitHub changes into their local** master branch and can do this with `$git pull origin master`.
-The developer can incorporate changes from the GitHub repo into the branch that they are on by making sure they are on their `Developername` banch and then:  `$ git merge master`.
-9.    **Resolve conflicts locally in VS Code** before you push to GitHub.
+6. The developer can incorporate changes from the GitHub repo into the branch that they are on by making sure they are on their `Developername` banch and then:  `$ git merge master`.
+They can pull using `$ git pull `. **Resolve conflicts locally in VS Code** before you push to GitHub.
-10. When you are ready to **push your changes to GitHub** from your developer branch `$ git push origin Developername`.
-11. Your branch will now be visible in GitHub and you can click on it.
-You can then follow the prompts by clicking on "Pull Request" and "Send Pull Request".
-Once merged, you may delete the `Developername` banch in Github.
+7. Developers can then push their changes to GitHub and delete their branch when it has been merged with the Github central master branch.

 ### R2: DATAFLOW DIAGRAM
 ![Dataflow Diagram](docs/DataflowDiagramT3A2-A.png)